How To Overclock Your GPU

 Gaming PC

-It’s perfectly reasonable to want to know how much your GPU’s performance can actually improve if you decide to overclock it.
+It’s perfectly reasonable to want to know how substantially your GPU’s performance can actually improve if you decide to overclock it.

 The answer to this question isn’t as simple as we would like.
 It largely depends on how much you’re willing to push your GPU.
-Other key components include having a good PSU and proper cooling in place in order to maintain the stability of the GPU because overclocking can disturb that balance.
+Other key components include having a dependable PSU and sufficient cooling in place in order to maintain the stability of the GPU because overclocking can disturb that balance.

-It simply isn’t reasonable to expect a 50% increase in performance, but in most cases (and if you do things the right way), you can enjoy a solid 10-20% boost.
+It simply isn’t sensible to expect a 50% increase in performance, but in most cases (and if you do things the proper way), you can enjoy a substantial 10-20% boost.

 What’s Necessary Before You Overclock Your GPU

 In the days when the concept of overclocking was still new, there was a certain mystique surrounding it.
 Many PC users might have been puzzled if they witnessed it.
-Today, the process has become extremely streamlined and simplified, so there isn’t much preparation required.
+Today, the process has become extremely effective and uncomplicated, so there isn’t much preparation required.
 In fact, you might not even need to open your PC case.

-We still recommend doing so simply to ensure that the cables inside haven’t shifted (provided you took care of cable management in the first place) and that they aren’t blocking the air from flowing freely through the case.
+We still recommend doing so simply to ensure that the cables inside haven’t moved (provided you took care of cable management in the first place) and that they aren’t blocking the atmosphere from flowing freely through the case.
 Make sure the graphics card can “breathe”, as its fans will need to cool even more than before.

 Tools